tradebuddyhq/quill/README.md

 ### Streaming

 Use streaming for long responses or real-time output.
-Each `chunk` is a piece of the response as it arrives.
+Each `chunk` is a piece of the response as it arrives

 ```
 stream claude "Write a short story about a robot":